 To help kids access additional government support, we provide funding for private autism and psychoeducational assessments:

 - Autism Assessments – In BC, an autism assessment resulting in a confirmed diagnosis gives families with children under the age of 6 access to $22,000 per year of government funding for essential therapies and other resources.
 That funding drops to just $6,000 after the age of 6.
-With the wait for an assessment through the public health system being as long as 2 to 3 years, we felt that it was important to step in to fill this need by funding private autism assessments.
+With the wait for an assessment through the public health system being as long as 2 to 3 years, we felt that it was important to step in to fill this need by funding private autism assessments for kids age 4 and under to maximize the benefits they may receive from early intervention.

 In 2022, Variety BC enabled 589 kids the opportunity to access this government support by funding a private autism assessment.
 This opened up $9.8 million dollars of support per year for these families.
 The cumulative total of kids helped in this area since the program launched in 2021 to 736 kids.
 This has opened up $11.7 million dollars per year in government support for these kids to get the tools that they need to thrive.